khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 ### Status

 `status.*` design tokens represent the current state or condition of an element or system.
-They provide static information that doesn't typically require immediate action.
+A status item provides static information that doesn't typically require immediate action.

 Use status design tokens when: